konveyor/enhancements/enhancements/kantra-dotnet-framework/README.md

 #### Analyze Windows-only .NET Project (.NET Framework 4.5 through .NET Framework 4.8)

-This story is **fundamentally** different than how Kantra runs today, in that, it requires Kantra to start a Windows container that only `docker` supports.
-Additionally, communication between the Kantra Linux container and dotnet-external-provider Windows container must be established for the analysis to be run to completion.
+This story is **fundamentally** different than how Kantra runs today.
+First, this mode requires `docker` to be installed + ready to run Windows containers.
+When we detect we are looking at a Windows-only .NET Project, we'll run the remainder of the containerized workloads using Windows containers.

 ### Implementation Details

-What are the caveats to the implementation?
-What are some important details that didn't come across above.
-Go in to as much detail as necessary here.
-This might be a good place to talk about core concepts and how they relate.

 ## Drawbacks